hanwenzhang123/fullstack-note/03-note/README.md

 - data encapsulation, used to protect your data, particularly when creating classes.
 - The constructors are used to initialize the instance variable of a class or, create objects.
 - The setter/getter methods are used to assign/change and retrieve values of the instance variables of a class
+- When we have a private instance, we do not wanna excpose the innter variables out, we set up the getter/setter for the value access and update method.
+- Protect private values field, data safety

 #### overriding vs overloading
 - overriding: with same function name, the newly created one overriding the previous one